boltops-tools/ufo-docs/_docs/more/auto-completion.md

 order: 5
 ---

-Ufo supports bash auto-completion.
+UFO supports bash auto-completion.
 To set it up add the following to your `~/.profile` or `.bashrc`:

     eval $(ufo completion_script)